Sustainable Development Goals submission

 The University runs working groups for carbon reduction, waste management and travel.
 These groups bring university staff and the Student Union together to discuss and implement ideas to improve the sustainability of the University.

 The Estates, Facilities and Services Directorate implement sustainability within the University estate.
-Ian Hunter, Director of Estates, Facilities and Services, leads this team with specialist support from a Sustainability and Energy Manager, an Estates Manager and a Maintenance Supervisor who implement new sustainability initiatives into the University estate.
+Steve Edge, Head of Sustainability, leads this team with specialist support from an Estates Manager and a Maintenance Supervisor who implement new sustainability initiatives into the University estate.

-If you would like more information on Sustainability at the University's please contact Alastair Jack, Sustainability and Energy Manager at email@example.com.
+If you would like more information on Sustainability at the University's please contact Steve Edge at email@example.com.